 Pour tofu mixture into flour mixture.
 Add raw sugar and cherries.
 Stir with just a few strokes until mostly combined.
 Add remaining milk (3 tablespoons) and stir a few more times until completely combined.

-Pour into shallow pie dish and bake 35 to 40 minutes, until golden and somewhat firm throughout (like pumpkin pie).
+Pour into the prepared pie dish and bake 35 to 40 minutes, until golden and somewhat firm throughout (like pumpkin pie).
 When you touch the clafoutis, it should feel spongy, but not mushy.
 Allow to cool for 10 to 15 minutes.

 Dust with powdered sugar.
 Serve warm or at room temperature.